 Treating Customers Fairly

 Treating Customers Fairly (TCF) has been the cornerstone of financial regulation for consumer credit for some time.
-The FCA has made it clear that this principle will be given higher urgency in terms of enforcement.
+The Financial Conduct Authority (FCA) has made it clear that this principle will be given higher urgency in terms of enforcement.
 The FCA requires that all businesses it regulates comply with their provisions on Treating Customers Fairly (TCF) and on embedding good consumer outcomes into all parts of their business culture.

 There are no tick boxes, no absolute guidelines – it is a business principle that the FCA expects regulated entities to adopt at a deep cultural level.
 This guide is a high-level overview of how to fulfil the FCA’s requirements on TCF.

 TCF is not the same as treating customers ‘nicely’ or providing customer satisfaction.
 Instead, it is designed to ensure the business puts the interests of the customer at the heart of their business, as well as the integrity of the market.